jajvirta/jajvirta/TDD-sleep.md

         return 1 / (1 + degree * delay);
     }

-The rewardFor method is a time-inconsistent formula for giving value to delayed rewards.
+The rewardFor method is what psychologists call a time-inconsistent formula for giving value to delayed rewards.
 That's yet another unfortunate feature of the system.
 It means that system will disproportionally value rewards that are close in time.
 Activities that bring rewards in the distant future are heavily *discounted*.
 This feature is sometimes called [hyperbolic discounting](https://en.wikipedia.org/wiki/Hyperbolic_discounting).

 Of course, the reward for sleeping does eventually win over, but it's typically